Cynthia Ann Parker

 Thoroughly assimilated as Comanche, Parker had married Peta Nocona, a chief.
 They had three children together, including son Quanah Parker, who became the last free Comanche chief.

-Parker was captured by the Texas Rangers during the Battle of Pease River, also known as the "Pease River Massacre".
+Parker was captured by the Texas Rangers on December 19, 1860, during the Battle of Pease River (also known as the "Pease River Massacre").
 During this raid, the Rangers killed an estimated six to twelve people, mostly women and children.
-Parker was taken against her will back to her extended biological family.
+Afterwards, Parker was taken back to her extended biological family against her will.
 For the remaining 10 years of her life, she mourned for her Comanche family, and refused to adjust to white society.
 She escaped at least once but was recaptured and brought back.
 Unable to grasp how thoroughly she identified with the Comanche, the European-American settlers believed that she had been saved or redeemed by being returned to their society.
-Heartbroken over her daughter's death from influenza and pneumonia, Parker died within years.

-She died in 1871.
-Although initially buried in Anderson County, Texas, her remains were moved twice after her death.
-In 1910 her son Quanah had her moved to Post Oak Mission Cemetery, Comanche County, Oklahoma; and in 1957 the mother and son were both reinterred in Fort Sill Cemetery in Oklahoma.
-In 1965 the state of Texas arranged for her daughter's remains to be moved from Texas and reinterred next to the mother and son.
+Heartbroken over her daughter's death from influenza and pneumonia, Parker died within seven years in 1871.
+Although initially buried in Anderson County, Texas, her remains were moved twice and are now in Fort Sill Cemetery in Oklahoma.

 Early life

 Cynthia Ann Parker was born to Silas Mercer Parker and Lucinda Parker (née Duty) in Crawford County, Illinois.
 Her birth date is uncertain; according to the 1870 census of Anderson County, Texas, she was born in 1824 or 1825.
-Originally, her middle name was Ana, but over the years, it was changed to Ann.
 When she was nine or 10 years old, her grandfather, John Parker, was recruited to settle his family in north-central Texas; he was to establish a settlement fortified against Comanche raids, which had been devastating to the Euro-American colonization of Texas and northern Mexico.
 The Parker family, its extended kin, and surrounding families established fortified blockhouses and a central citadel—later named Fort Parker—on the headwaters of the Navasota River in what is now Limestone County.